 We told our kids about sex when they were 5 and 7 yrs-old

-One of the scariest, or maybe most awkward, topics parents have to address is sex.
+One of the scariest, or maybe most awkward, topics parents have to address with their children is sex.
 Even with this “big one”, Jay and I have tried to be open and candid.
 Most people are shocked when they find out that we told our two kids about sex when they were only five and seven years old.
-Before you gasp and heap on judgment, let me explain why and how having that conversation at a very young age led to having candid conversations with our kids.
+Before you gasp and heap on judgment, let me explain why and how having that conversation about sex at a very young age led to having candid conversations with our kids.

 Jay and I grew up in wonderful homes with very loving, present parents who we are still close with today.
 However, they weren’t super open about those awkward topics.
 I didn’t even know what a period was until I started mine, and then my mom told me!
 Talk about shocking!
 I also learned about sex from a famous male family psychologist explaining what it was on cassette tapes.
 I had to listen to them with my mom in the car, and at the end, she said, “Do you have any questions?”